View IPO Journey

 Risk Factors

-• Controlled company status limits public shareholder voting power
+• Controlled company status with multi-class shares limiting investor voting power.

 Financial Metrics